dnanexus/dx-javascript-toolkit/releases/README.md

 All releases are backward compatible unless noted otherwise.

+## v0.0.17 (2016/07/07) ##
+- Added support for parameterized uploads, making the toolkit suitable for use with different cloud service providers

 ## v0.0.16 (2016/06/14) ##
 - Allowing errors to pass on the DNAnexus custom "X-Request-ID" header